 Common Lawyer Trust Account Mistakes

-"Borrowing" Money From the Trust Account
+"Borrowing" Money From the Account

-So he takes a little money from the trust account just to hold him over until his cash flow improves.
-The attorney may have every intention of replacing the funds as soon as possible, but this kind of situation usually snowballs and ends very badly for the lawyer—as well as the client.
+So she takes more from the trust that she actually has a right to take at that point in time.
+An attorney "borrowing" these funds might have every intention of putting it back but this kind of situation usually snowballs and ends very badly for the lawyer—as well as the client.

 Commingling Attorney Funds With Client Money

 "Many attorneys don't understand what does and does not go in the trust account.
 Some run everything, including earned fees, through the trust account, using it as a single general journal for their firms.
-Others take 'retainers' without understanding that, at least in some jurisdictions such as Alabama, there is no such thing as a non-refundable retainer.
+Others take 'retainers' without understanding that, at least in some jurisdictions, there is no such thing as a non-refundable retainer.
 So they don't put a deposit against future work into trust as they should, particularly if they need it now to keep the lights on."

-A lawyer tells the client that the legal fees will be $1,000 and the court filing fee will be $200, so the client writes the attorney a check for $1,200.
-Some attorneys will put the entire check into the business account because most the money is going to the lawyer anyway.
+A lawyer might tell his client that the legal fees will be $1,000 and the court filing fee will be $200.
+The client writes the attorney a check for $1,200.
+Some attorneys will put the entire check into their business accounts because most of the money is going to the lawyer anyway.

-Some state bar associations prohibit attorneys from having any personal funds in a trust account, while others allow attorneys to keep a small amount in the account to cover expenses related to operating the account (though the recommended practice is to have all trust account fees deducted from the business account).
-But nowhere is an attorney allowed to use a trust account as an operating account, a savings account, or a place to hide assets.
+Some state bar associations prohibit attorneys from having any personal funds in a trust account while others allow attorneys to keep a small amount in the account to cover expenses related to operating the account.
+The recommended practice is to have all trust account fees deducted from the business account, but this doesn't always happen.

 Failing to Properly Track Client Funds

 The third major way that attorneys screw up their trust accounts is by failing to keep detailed records of each client's trust account transactions.
-There are several ways that attorneys make this mistake.